OPERATING PLAN –

 With all the widespread OHV closures, knowing where to go and how to get the best time out of your riding day is now more valuable than ever before.
 We have scouted out the best routes and eliminated the dead ends, private property fences, closed routes and road blocks.

-At sign-in you will be required to sign a liability release form and you will probably receive a T-shirt or swag and stickers.
+- At sign-in you will be required to sign a liability release form and you will receive a T-shirt, swag and stickers.

 These are self-guided tours where each rider uses a GPS track to navigate their own way.
 There are no course marking and no guides.

-A charging system for your phone or GPS unit to run off your 12v motorcycle battery is a must have.
+- A charging system and a mount for your phone or GPS unit to run off your 12v motorcycle battery is a must have.
 There are many ways and options to charge your phone from your motorcycle battery.
-If your bike doesn’t have a power outlet, you’ll need to add an aftermarket one to run your phone as it most likely will not run GPS all day.
+If your bike doesn’t have a power outlet, you’ll need to add an aftermarket one to run your phone will not run GPS all day.

 TYPICAL RIDE OUTLINE